 Restoration work carried out to date, in the workshop of the highly respected professional luthier I work with, includes removal of body back panel, which was already partly detached, cleaning off back, rib edges & linings, re-gluing braces and re-fixing back.

-Finish is mainly good/intact for age, but there are some scratches and other markings, typical for age, as shown in photos.
+Finish is mainly good/intact for age, but there are some scratches, chips and other markings, and areas of limited finish loss, typical for age, as shown in photos.
 Otherwise there are small pin hole adjoining the perimeter of the back, where some one previously attempted re-securing the back panel, without aid of professional assistance, or glue!

-The back panel is one of the closest aligned we have ever achieved.
-Slight back panel crack, visible as a finish score line, at treble edge, lower bout, has been re-glued, but did not require cleating inview of proximily of re-glued brace.
+The back panel re-fit is one of the closest aligned we have ever achieved.
+Slight back panel crack, visible as a finish score line, at treble edge, lower bout, has been re-glued, but did not require cleating in view of proximity of re-glued brace.

-Original fittings are generally good....original tuners show only modest age-related discolouration and work fine.
-Original wooden nut is chipped on the base corner, but otherwise intact & operational.
+Original fittings are generally good....original tuners, which show only modest age-related discolouration, have been cleaned and, although a couple of the keys are slightly bent, this does not affect operation and they work fine.
+Original wooden nut is chipped has been re-fitted and adjusted.
 Original metal tailpiece is intact, generally bright & shiny.
-Original wooden floating bridge is intact, but a little too low.
-It could be raised....see "Action..." section below.
+Original wooden floating bridge is intact, and on re-assembly was re-checked and found not to require any adjustment.
+It could be raised if required....see "Action..." section below.

 There is no case (although the guitar will be well packed and securely boxed for posting), but I do have the odd period case, and may be able to supply one of the type these guitars originally came in, or alternatively I may be able to supply it with a virtually unused Hiscox Liteflite hardshell case.
 These cases of course do offer much better protection, but even the smallest case produced by Hiscox does require a couple of their extra internal pads fitting, in order to hold the small guitar correctly.
 I will be happy to advise whether I can marry the guitar to a suitable case, and agree with you an inclusive price for Guitar + Case.